JayasreeSuryadevara/WatchTower/README.md

       Technology Stocks - Volatile Tech Stocks and news on them Investing - Principles of investing and suggestions Dropdown Menu Bar
-      Same as Navigation Bar but will have sub menus for
+      Same as Navigation Bar
-      - Technology
-      - Investing
-    Search Bar - Search using Tickers or company names Show Page to see details of one Stock based on the Ticker
+    Search Bar - Search using Tickers or company names Show Page to see details of one Stock based on the Ticker Click on any stock data item on any page to reach Stock Show Page